kati-e/aszefr/README.md

 This is a zoom effect React Component.
 This current app environment is made with Vite, using Typescript + SWC.

+All the components are in the src/components dir & styles are in the src/styles dir.

-To run the front-end, do 'npm install' then 'npm run dev'
+To run the front-end, do 'npm install' then 'npm run dev'.

 You can use my code for whatever you want <3